CityofPittsburgh/365-api/TOKEN.md

 Save this UUID for further steps.

 ## Step 3: Get the auth code from Azure ACS.
 Construct the following url with the client ID generated in step 1, encoded properly.
+Note: you can construct this URL more efficiently by entering the keys and corresponding values into Postman, or anyt other API client, as parameters.
+This will auto populate the url.

 Here, line breaks and indents have been added for readability.
 But this is just one long string with query parameters:

 https://cityofpittsburgh.sharepoint.com/_layouts/oauthauthorize.aspx?
 >client_id={ Encoded client Id from step 1 }